 “It’s just another example of the unconscious forces that lie within us and drive us to do actions sometimes against our best judgement.
 We are all victims to these forces until we become aware of them and make it a point to manage them.”
-Dave’s voice getting a bit quieter, “Imagine the whole world being vulnerable to these unconscious forces and you soon begin to understand why we can’t just stop crime, sexual abuse, corruption or existential threats like nuclear proliferation and global warming.”
+Dave’s voice getting a bit quieter now before revealing the juicy part, “Imagine the whole world being vulnerable to these unconscious forces and you soon begin to understand why we can’t just stop crime, sexual abuse, corruption or existential threats like nuclear proliferation and global warming.”

 “Yeah, ignorance bites.”

 “It’s sort of like that yin and yang symbol with the play of opposites.”
-In spite of Al’s naïveté, there were some things he understood and had retained from his conversations with Dave.
+In spite of Al’s naïveté, there were some things he understood and had retained.

 “That’s duality, bro.
 What we perceive as beautiful can only appear so against a dull and mundane background.
 Likewise, what we call ‘bad’ only appears so standing next to ‘good.’
-There is no life without opposites.
-So as much as we’d like to have everything pleasant for us in this life, it’s not going to happen.
+There is no game of life without the play of opposites.
+So as much as we’d like to have everything pleasant for us all the time, it’s not going to happen.
 The world won’t oblige.”

 Dave had obviously thought much about the world and continued to make his argument for why it could never change.
-In spite of this somewhat depressing conclusion, he would always say the world is perfect the way it is—as if the world’s apparent disorder were all part of a higher plan.
+In spite of his somewhat depressing conclusion, he would always say the world is perfect the way it is, as if the world’s apparent disorder were all part of a noble plan.

-“Another reason why the world can’t change is because of a funny belief we have.
+“Another reason why the world can’t change is because of a funny belief.
 We believe that happiness is found in objects.
 On the surface it seems obvious that certain objects make everyone happy, but apply a little logic and you’ll see why this can’t be true.
-If happiness were in the object then the same object that makes you happy would make me happy too.
+If happiness were in the object then every object that makes you happy would make me happy too.
 Now, we know that objects aren’t selective and don’t choose who to make happy and who not to.
 So, that means the happiness must come from us.”
 Trying to lighten things up a bit, Dave continues, “What else would explain you wanting to get those hideous tattoos all over your arms?”